skissane/snail0/README.md

 Snail is a small programming language.

+Note that this is "Snail 0.x" which is completely unrelated to [Snail 1.x](https://github.com/skissane/snail).

 Snail is vaguely/loosely inspired by Tcl 7.x, but not compatible with it.

 ## Why is it called "Snail"?